catid/blog2022/content/posts/aiwebcam.md

 To recap, we've shown how to get as low latency as possible with the GPT-4-Vision, TTS, and Whisper 3 models right from Python in a way that's easy to hack on and use for one-off projects.

 I hope that others find the code useful and a good starting point for building their own projects based on OpenAI tools: https://github.com/catid/aiwebcam2

+Future work:

+* Add a cancel button so the AI does not talk over you.
+* Improve the HTML render frame and UI in general to be more usable with resizeable frames and copy buttons for generated code.
+* Have a button to switch between desktop apps and user's webcam.
+* Support for other browsers and iPhone.
+* Use Unreal engine to generate a real-time lip-synced avatar for the AI running on the server.
+* Listen to audio and decide when to respond more intelligently.
+* Integrate with a Zoom client to allow the AI to join teleconferences and reply.

 ## Multi-modal is awesome: